 Students from these universities are encouraged to join the ROTC program.

-If you are an alumnus who is a commissioned officer (active, reserve, or retired), please send us an email with your graduation information for historical purposes.
+If you are an alum who is a commissioned officer (active, reserve, or retired), please send us an email with your graduation information for historical purposes.

 About the Department